rancher/elemental-docs/versioned_docs/version-1.4/installation.md

 ## Elemental Immutable Root

-ne of the characteristics of Elemental OSes is the setup of an immutable root filesystem where some ephemeral or persistent locations are applied on top of it.
+One of the characteristics of Elemental OSes is the setup of an immutable root filesystem where some ephemeral or persistent locations are applied on top of it.
 The default folders structure is listed in the matrix below.